VioletKimble/violetkimble.github.io/research.md

 layout: page
 title: Research
 ---
-I have been fortunate to work in many labs.

 **The role of gut microbiome disruptions in a rodent model of opioid use disorder** _Laboratory of Dr. Drew Kiraly_